TheSwagLord69/telegram-contacts-to-vcf/README.md

 # Telegram contacts to .vcf

-A simple script that converts the contacts exported from Telegram Web and creates a .vcf for your phone to import the contacts. <br>
+A simple Python 3 script that converts the contacts exported from Telegram Web and creates a .vcf for your phone to import the contacts. <br>

 ## Prerequisites